-Property tax relief is funded by net proceeds from the Wisconsin Lottery and by transfers from other gaming-related appropriations, including racing and charitable bingo operations.
+1 Property tax relief is funded by net proceeds from the Wisconsin Lottery and by transfers from other gaming-related appropriations, including racing and charitable bingo operations.

-Use of Wisconsin Lottery proceeds for this program was discontinued after December 2009.
+2 Use of Wisconsin Lottery proceeds for the Farmland Tax Relief Credit program was discontinued after December 2009.
 Small payments continue as taxpayers amend or file late tax returns.

-General purpose revenue replaced the use of Wisconsin Lottery proceeds to fund this program beginning in FY 2013-14.
-Use of Wisconsin Lottery proceeds for this program was limited to FY 2011-12 and FY 2012-13.
+3 General purpose revenue replaced the use of Wisconsin Lottery proceeds to fund this program beginning in FY 2013-14.

-The total distributed for property tax relief increased between FY 2011-12 and FY 2013-14, partly due to increased ticket sales.
-However, the total distributed for property tax relief decreased in both FY 2014-15 and FY 2015-16.
+The total distributed for property tax relief increased between FY 2012-13 and FY 2013-14, partly due to increased ticket sales.
+However, the total distributed for property tax relief decreased in both FY 2014-15 and FY 2015-16, then increased again in FY 2016-17.
 The total distributed for property tax relief is authorized early in the fiscal year and is based on an estimate of proceeds that will be available for distribution.
-Fewer proceeds were anticipated to be available for distribution in both

-FY 2014-15 and FY 2015-16, and the property tax relief therefore decreased in each of those years.
+Fewer proceeds were anticipated to be available for distribution in both FY 2014-15 and FY 2015-16, and the property tax relief therefore decreased in each of those years.
+More proceeds were anticipated to be available for distribution in FY 2016-17 and, therefore, the property tax relief increased.